ndush/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

 Use `patch` to start a patcher named `get_patcher`, and use `side_effect` to make sure the mock of `requests.get(url).json()` returns the correct fixtures for the various values of `url` that you anticipate to receive.

 Implement the `tearDownClass` class method to stop the patcher.

+## 9. Integration tests
+#advanced
+Score: 100.0% (Checks completed: 100.0%)
+Implement the test_public_repos method to test GithubOrgClient.public_repos.

+Make sure that the method returns the expected results based on the fixtures.

+Implement test_public_repos_with_license to test the public_repos with the argument license="apache-2.0" and make sure the result matches the expected value from the fixtures.

+Repo:

+GitHub repository: alx-backend-python
+Directory: 0x03-Unittests_and_integration_tests
+File: test_client.py